This document helps you to setup API credentials on Azure ARM.

 2.2 Step 2 – Grant Permissions¶

-On the bottom left, click More services, search for “Subscriptions”
+- On the top left, click All services, search for “Subscriptions”

-In the User search field, type in “Aviatrix”.
+- In the Select search field, type in “Aviatrix”.
 The Aviatrix Controller app should show up.
 Select this one and click Select towards to the bottom.

 2.3 Step 3 – Get Application Information¶